ec0di/pyNspPattern/README.md

 Solves the NSP with week patterns

 Todo
-* write nurse_df from solution
-* roster_indices should only add rosters from roster matching in column generation
+* roster_matching should take last_index and nurse_hours as index -> makes it possible to shrink roster_df to contain unique rosters +